Which size menstrual cup or period pants are right for you?

 Sit down and try to work out your flow.
 Knowing roughly how heavy your period is will really help you understand which size menstrual cup to buy, or how many pairs of period pants you’d need to start things off.

-But like I said earlier on, it’s near impossible to know your true flow unless you use a menstrual cup.
-If you’re changing disposable products before they’re at capacity you may think you’re bleeding more than you actually are.
-This can skew the results.
+It’s near impossible to know your true flow unless you use a menstrual cup and get all science-y with those measurements!
+If you’re changing disposable products before they’re at capacity you may think you’re bleeding more than you actually are which can skew the results.

 (Remember: It’s not safe to wear a tampon for more than 8 hours.
 Even if it’s not full you still need to change.
 You can however wear a menstrual cup for up to 12 hours!)